ewenme/fplr/README.md

 ### User data examples

-#### Get data on a user's player picks for a gameweek in the current FPL season
+#### Get data on a user's player picks for a gameweek in the current FPL season (season has to be underway)

 ``` r
 library(fplR)